MegaphatNetworks/Windows10-FixNetworkGlobeIcon/README.md

 Q: Will this make changes to my system?
 ---
 A: Yes however the changes that are made will actually be reverting your system back to a *stock* NCSI configuration.
-Aggressive mode as well, will revert your system to a stock configuration, but it will advance further by altering additional system settings.
+Aggressive mode as well, will revert your system to a stock configuration, but it will advance further by altering additional system settings back to their stock settings.

 Q: Will Aggressive mode undo Windows 10 Exorcist v1 and/or other Windows 10 cleanup scripts?